-Some death dreams show the awakening of new life.
-Sue explored a dream in which she was told her baby had died.
+All of us unconsciously learn attitudes or survival skills from parents and others.
+If these are unrecognised they may be shown as dead.
+Sometimes we have killed the child or teenager in us because of difficulties or trauma at those ages, and these may be seen as a dead person in one’s dream.
+Some death dreams may show the awakening of new life in the dreamer.
+For instance, Sue worked on a dream in which she was told her baby had died.
 She woke shaking with grief and tears.
-The dream and emotions showed her becoming alive enough to feel the grief of her past pain arising form the loss of her lover.
-In coming alive enough to feel her emotions, she was feeling the pain of that death.
+The dream and emotions appeared to show her becoming alive enough to feel the grief of her past pain as it connected with the death of her hopes, love, and ideals.
+She had suppressed her pain for so long.
+In now coming alive enough to feel her emotions, she was feeling at last that something had died in her.

 Example: ‘During my teens I was engaged to be married when I found a more attractive partner and was in considerable conflict.
 Consistently I dreamt I was at my fiancé’s funeral until it dawned on me the dream was telling me I wanted to be free of him.
 When I gave him up the dreams ceased.’
 Mrs. D.

 Death of yourself: You might be exploring your feelings about death, or retreating from the challenge of life.
 Sometimes it expresses a split between mind and body.
 The experience of leaving the body is frequently an expression of this schism between the ego and life processes.
 It could also be death of old patterns of living – your ‘old self’, or the loss of the traits that limit your awareness to an identity connected only to your body.